dmarnol2/ML-Ant-WebApp/README.md

 https://github.com/dmarnol2/ML-Ant-WebApp.git
 ```

-Then to launch change into the root directory and run the app with nodemon.
+Then to launch change into the root directory and run the application.

 ```
 ..\workspace\> cd AntCLassifierWebApp